-Drawn, scribbled, snapped, or just noticed on Tumamoc Hill, Tucson's sacred mountain.
+Drawn, scribbled, snapped, or just seen on Tumamoc Hill, Tucson's sacred mountain.

 Tumamoc: People and Habitats has just published its first book.
 This Piece of Earth: Images and Words from Tumamoc Hill, is a collaboration between the POG poetry group and the Tumamoc artists group.